From Braces to Hecke algebras & Quantum Groups: Introduction

 \item Section $3$ contains information on how to go about connecting the theory of quantum integrable systems with $R$-matrices constructed from braces as per Section $2$.
 We construct the new quantum algebra associated to braces.
 We also construct various realizations of the relevant quantum algebras using classical results from the theory of braces, along with posing some more open questions.
 Note that the Yangian is a special case within the larger class of quantum algebras emerging from braces.

-The section consists of three subsections: \begin{itemize} \item 3.1: The Yang-Baxter equation $\&$ $A$-type Hecke algebra. \item 3.2: Quantum algebras from braces. \item 3.3: Representations of quantum algebras. \end{itemize} At the end of each section there are relevant questions and lines of enquiry for further research.
+The section consists of three subsections: \begin{itemize} \item 3.1: The Yang-Baxter equation $\&$ $A$-type Hecke algebra. \item 3.2: Quantum algebras from braces. \item 3.3: Representations of quantum algebras. \end{itemize} At the end of each section there are relevant questions and lines of inquiry for further research.

 \item Section $4$, offers information on the construction of a {\it new class} of integrable quantum spin chain-like systems associated to braces.
 Spin chain-like systems are typically constructed by means of tensor realizations of the underlying quantum algebra, by introducing the so called transfer matrix.
-We also employ the theory of braces to construct symmetries of the corresponding periodic transfer matrices.
+We show that the periodic transfer matrix constructed from Baxterized solutions of the $A$-type Hecke algebra ${\mathcal H}_N(q=1)$ can be exclusively expressed in terms of the generators of the $A$-type Hecke algebras plus some periodic term.
+This is a universal result that holds for any representation of the $A$-type Hecke algebra ${\mathcal H}_N(q=1),$ and is one of the main propositions of this study.
+We then focus on solutions of the Yang-Baxter equation coming form braces and we employ the theory of braces to construct symmetries of the corresponding periodic transfer matrices.

-The section consists of two subsections: \begin{itemize} \item 4.1: Quantum spin chains from braces: novel class of integrable systems. \item 4.2: New symmetries of the periodic transfer matrix.
+The section consists of two subsections: \begin{itemize} \item 4.1: Tensor representations of quantum algebras $\&$ integrable systems. \item 4.2: Symmetries of the periodic transfer matrix of novel classes of spin chains.

 \end{itemize}

 \end{enumerate}